This link allows you to view and print the By-Laws with the IMHC logo. Bylaws 2021

 SECTION 204.
 ANNUAL DUES.

-1. HOUSEHOLD MEMBERSHIP (family) Two adult votes.
-Children under 18 years have no vote.
+1. HOUSEHOLD MEMBERSHIP (family): two adult votes.
+Children under 18 years have

 ARTICLE III- MEETINGS:

 Meetings of the Organization shall be held at such time and place as determined by the